You are here:

 • Systems like Career Connect, a platform used to create employer profiles, track interactions, and document services provided, are used to ensure compliance and maintain accurate records.

-This content is based on interviews or email correspondence with Deb Lawrence in 2024.
+This content is based on interviews or email correspondence with Jacob Carruthers in 2026.
 This draft content has NOT yet been signed off by the organization.

 • Cara includes clear expectations in partnership agreements, such as the number of candidates to be referred and support for compliance with federal and state hiring regulations.